dlenroc/appium-roku-driver/README.md

 driver.queryAppState('12');
 ```

-Note that most commands only work with SceneGrapth based sideloaded channel.
+Note that most commands only work with SceneGrapth based sideloaded channels.

 ### Additional Commands